 - 35. Hospital Services (Including Inpatient Services, Surgical Centers, and Inpatient Birthing Centers).
-The following services are covered: - Semi-private room and board.
-For network charges, this rate is based on network re-pricing.
-For non-network charges, any charge over a semi-private room charge will be a Covered Expense only if determined by the Plan to be Medically Necessary.
-If the Hospital has no semiprivate rooms, the Plan will allow the private room rate, subject to the Recognized Amount, Usual and Customary charges, or the Negotiated Rate, whichever is applicable. - Intensive care unit room and board. - Miscellaneous and Ancillary Services. - Blood, blood plasma, and plasma expanders, when not available without charge.
+The following services are covered: - Semi-private and private room and board services: - For network charges, this rate is based on the network agreement.
+Semi-private rate reductions may apply. - For non-network charges, any charge over a semi-private room charge will be a Covered Expense only if determined by the Plan to be Medically Necessary.
+If the Hospital has no semi-private rooms, the Plan will allow the private room rate, subject to the Protection from Balance Billing allowed amount, Usual and Customary charges, or Negotiated Rate, whichever is applicable. - Intensive care unit room and board. - Miscellaneous and Ancillary Services. - Blood, blood plasma, and plasma expanders, when not available without charge.